Linguolabial consonant

+By analogy of the distinction made between labiodentals and dentolabials, labiolinguals may be distinguished as consonants articulated by placing the bottom of the tongue tip or blade against the lower lip.

 Description

 Linguolabials are produced by constricting the airflow between the tongue and the upper lip.
 They are attested in a number of manners of articulation including stops, nasals, and fricatives, and can be produced with the tip of the tongue (apical), blade of the tongue (laminal), or the bottom of the tongue (sublaminal).
 Acoustically they are more similar to alveolars than bilabials.
 Linguolabials can be distinguished from bilabials and alveolars acoustically by formant transitions and nasal resonances.